robin-rpr/calos/CONTRIBUTING.rst

   often helpful.

 :code:`refactor`
-  Change that will improve Charliecloud but does not materially affect user-visible behavior.
+  Change that will improve Clearly but does not materially affect user-visible behavior.
 Note this doesn’t mean “invisible to the user”; even user-facing documentation or logging changes could feasibly be this, if they are more cleanup-oriented.